christopher-besch/chromebook_shopping/review.md

 ## Conclusion

-- limits me where I don't care and leaves me do my thing where I need it to
+- limits me where I don't care and lets me do my thing where I need it to
 - feels incredibly satisfying and professional to work with
 - everything "just works"
 - size, weight and fans sometimes quite annoying